Sustainable accommodations for greener travel

 First, let’s dive deeper into the concept of sustainable accommodation.
 To be honest, there is no basic definition, nor are there any rules for what a sustainable accommodation should meet.
 Too bad because that makes it harder to find.

 For example, I once came across a hotel that said they were taking sustainable steps, but when I went to check it out, I only found that they offered bicycles.
 It was a spa hotel in the middle of the mountains, a super popular hike destination where cars were hardly allowed.
 Bit of a lame initiative and pretty unfair to label it as sustainable.
 I don’t think renting out bikes really compensates for the amount of energy a sauna consumes.
+In that case, solar panels or charging stations to motivate people to arrive by electrical car, would make a bigger impact.

 So, what is sustainable?